lostcolony/comic-downloader/README.md

 # ComicDownloader

 This is a simple utility intended to download free (i.e., no authentication) comics from online sources.
+Should just be a `mix install`, then add your configs, `iex -S mix`, then `ComicDownloader.run`

+## Config

 Config goes in ./comic_configs; one file per sequential execution.
 Format is something like (not all keys are necessary)

 ```
   "comics" => %{
     "frazz" => %{
-      "comic_name" => "frazz",
       "count" => 1,
       "delay" => 1000,
       "extension" => ".gif",